Multilinear Common Component Analysis via Kronecker Product Representation: Multilinear Common Component Analysis

 where $\mat{M}(\mat{V}^{(k)}) = \sum_{g=1}^G w_{(g)}^{(-k)} \mat{S}_{(g)}^{(k)} \mat{V}^{(k)} \trans{{\mat{V}^{(k)}}} \mat{S}_{(g)}^{(k)}$, in which $w_{(g)}^{(-k)}$ is given by

-Although the estimate of $\mat{V}^{(k)}$ can be obtained by solving the maximization problem (\ref{eq:MCCA_max_problem_each_mode}), the problem is non-convexity since $\mat{V}^{(k)}$ is assumed to be orthogonal matrix.
-Therefore, the maximization problem has several local maxima.
-Meanwhile, by choosing the initial point near the global maximum in the estimation, we can obtain the global maximum.
-In Section \ref{sec:estimation}, we develop not only an estimation algorithm but also an initialization method to choose the initial point near the global maximum.
-The initialization method helps our developed algorithm guarantees to converge the global maximum.
+Although an estimate of $\mat{V}^{(k)}$ can be obtained by solving the maximization problem (\ref{eq:MCCA_max_problem_each_mode}), this problem is non-convex, since $\mat{V}^{(k)}$ is assumed to be an orthogonal matrix.
+Thus, the maximization problem has several local maxima.
+However, by choosing the initial values of parameters in the estimation near the global optimal solution, we can obtain the global optimal solution.
+In Section \ref{sec:estimation}, we develop not only an estimation algorithm but also an initialization method for choosing the initial values of the parameters near the global optimal solution.
+The initialization method helps guarantee the convergence of our algorithm to the mode-wise global optimal solution.